 Remember that President’s Fitness Challenge you had to do back in grade school?
-So do we, and we were recently wondering, “What was that all about??”.
-Here’s a little more information to explain how it came about, and where it’s headed now.
+Have you ever asked yourself, “What was that all about?”
+Here’s a little more information about this fitness challenge and how it’s evolved over the years.

 If the President’s Fitness Challenge brings back bad memories of bullies and angry gym class teachers, maybe it’s time to measure your fitness level in a new way.
-Try our free Fitness Report Card!
-It will check some basics and tell you where you’re in good shape and where you could use some improvement.
+Sign up for a PRO plan today for access to certified personal trainers, performance assessments, and more.

 The Early Years